zephex

 One sentence

-project_memory is Zephex Tool #11 — a single MCP tool with four actions that persist learned facts per project: decisions you made, gotchas you hit, goals you set, conventions the team follows.
+project_memoryis one of Zephex's ten MCP tools — four actions that persist learned facts per project: decisions you made, gotchas you hit, goals you set, conventions the team follows.

 Tagline